danwells96/ARISES/DocFiles/Final Design.md

 # Final Design Specification

-During the project many things many changes were made from the client design to the final one, the rationale for which is procided in Design Process.
+During the project many changes were made from the client design to the final one, the rationale for which is provided in [Design Process](file:///Users/ryanarmiger/Documents/Developer/ARISES/docs/design-process.html).
 A descriptive overview of the final design is provided here, with images of final design, all four domains and the graph pictured directly below for context.

 <p align="center">
  <img src="https://raw.githubusercontent.com/danwells96/ARISES/master/DocFiles/img/fooddomain.png" width="300" />